NoamGit/ihack/README.md

 # ihack
-Supervised model for tagging twitter users according to their view on ISR, based on tweets analysis
+Supervised model for tagging twitter users according to their view on XXXX, based on tweets analysis

 ### in short -
 24 h project (2 men involved)
-Used Twitter API for crawling anti-ISR and pro-ISR users based on publication of hostile or positive hashtags (Python). resulting 1500 user_data of each containing maximum - last 300 tweets
+Used Twitter API for crawling anti-XXX and pro-XXX users based on publication of hostile or positive hashtags (Python). resulting 1500 user_data of each containing maximum - last 300 tweets

 ### Engineered features according to -